Guy's and St Thomas': Hospital in meltdown over IT issues - whistleblower

 'Ongoing impact'

-"The trust until today has not been upfront with us", the whistleblower said.
+"The trust until today has not been upfront with us," the whistleblower said.
 "The leading hospital in London is literally in a meltdown."

 "It's not as if they didn't know a heatwave was coming.
 Other, less well-resourced, district hospitals are functioning absolutely fine.